-The next generation of set boxes were all larger in plan, being 18¾” x 14” x 2¼”, but the new Set 0 box was the exception being only 1” deep.
-They were constructed from White cardboard for both the lid and base with the box lid again being printed in predominantly Yellow with Red, Green & Black but this time it was an illustration of two Coopers and a Maserati racing cars.
-When the DC-motored cars were first introduced these set boxes included a Green & Black printed self-adhesive paper sticker to the box lid highlighting the fact that the cars were ‘now DC powered’.
-Later versions included a Black rectangle to the bottom left hand corner with the words ‘New’ in Red and ‘Super DC Rotary Motor, 3 cars in each lane’ in Yellow.
-There were also included on the lid the following words in Red ‘Exciting lane changing for overtaking.
-Grand Prix circuits at table top size’.
+When Wrenn introduced the next generation of Set boxes, in August 1963, they were all larger in plan, being 18¾” x 14” x 2¼”, however the new Set No 0 box was the exception being only 1” deep.
+They were all constructed from White-faced cardboard for both the box lid and base with the box lid again being printed in predominantly Yellow with Red, Green & Black but this time it was an illustration of two Coopers and a Maserati racing cars and was printed directly onto the White-faced cardboard.
+In the bottom left hand corner there was a Black rectangle which contained the words ‘*3 Cars On Each Lane’ and on the opposite side there was also included the following words in Red ‘Exciting lane changing for overtaking Grand Prix circuits of table top size’.

-Individual cars were supplied in printed cardboard boxes that also contained a Pale Green paper instruction sheet.
-The first car boxes were peculiar to the specific car they contained with either an illustration of a Ferrari or a Cooper printed on both sides of the box.
-The Ferrari box featured printing in Red & Black whilst the Cooper’s was in Green & Black.
-As the Yellow Ferraris and Blue Coopers were introduced their boxes then included a small self-adhesive coloured paper dot stuck to the end flap of the box in order to denote the colour of the car inside.
-As different types of cars were introduced a standard type of box was then produced with a graphic patterned display of solid colours and stripes in Red & Black on one side and featuring the original Ferrari illustration on the other.
-The new design had Black end flaps with a White elliptical area left for the printing of the car’s name, it’s colour and type number on one flap.
-When the DC-motored cars were introduced the same box was utilised but the elliptical area on the flap was ‘overprinted’ in Red with large ’DC’ letters.
-Initially some of these boxes featured a White gummed paper notice stuck to the bottom outer side of the box reminding the buyer that the car inside was actually ‘DC-powered’ in Red.
-All of the individual car boxes also included a Pale Green paper guarantee with Black printing and a perforated return section for registering the ownership of the car with the manufacturers.
+As different Car types were introduced Wrenn decided to use a standard, generic type of carton.
+This design was produced with a graphic patterned display of solid colours and stripes in Red & Black on one side and featured the original Ferrari illustration on the other.
+This new design had Black end flaps with a White elliptical area left for the printing of the Car type, it’s colour and code number on one flap.
+When the DC-motored Cars were introduced the same carton was utilised but the elliptical area on the flap was also overprinted in Red with large ’DC’ letters.
+Initially some of these cartons featured a White gummed paper notice stuck to the bottom outer side of the carton, reminding the buyer that the Car inside was actually ‘DC-powered’ in Red.
+See the lower pair of photos below.

-The 2No different pre-painted figure sets were available in cardboard boxes with a cellophane front section so that the contents could be viewed.
+The 2No different pre-painted figure sets were available in cardboard cartons with a cellophane front section so that the contents could be viewed.
 The White-faced cardboard had Green and Black printing to the outside and was produced for either set with tick boxes printed on one of the end flaps to indicate which set was contained within.
 The figures were held in place in a folded cardboard insert which was printed with a Pale Green display having a view of a racing circuit.
 There were two different inserts produced which were necessary to accommodate the different standing/seated figures within each of the figure sets.

-Various items of Track were available separately as well as in the sets.
-These were supplied in cardboard boxes that were printed in Mid-Blue & Black in the standard graphic display of blocks of colours and stripes.
-Some items were available singly such as the Deflector Straight, the Lap Counter and the Chicane Set and these also contained the relevant Pale Green instruction sheets.
-The other standard items of Track such as the Straights, 4” radius Curves, 8” radius Curves and the 12” radius Curves were only supplied in boxes containing twelve pieces of Track.
-A boxed version of the Terminal Straight probably existed but as yet has not been seen.
+The various items of Track were available separately as well as in the Sets.
+These were supplied in White-faced cardboard cartons that were printed in Mid-Blue & Black in the standard graphic display of blocks of colours and stripes.
+Some items were available singly, such as the Deflector Straight, the Lap Counter and the Chicane Set, and these also contained the relevant Pale Green instruction sheets where appropriate.
+See the upper three photos below.
+It seems from the standard Order Forms that the Terminal Straight was only supplied singly and not in a carton.

-The boxes for the controllers were specific to the item, they were printed in Red & Black with the graphic patterned display of solid colours and stripes and they were the same size as the boxes for the Cars.
-The initial Mk I Controller boxes featured the standard graphic display in the centre section and the end flaps were printed alternately Red and Black with the lettering ‘CONTROLLER’ together with the Wrenn name and address in the contrasting colour.
-The Mk 2 Controller boxes reverted to using one side as previously used for the Ferrari and one of the end flaps was printed in Black similar to the later Car Boxes leaving the central White ellipse featuring Black text stating ‘CONTROLLER VARIABLE Type E.1.DC’.
+The original cardboard cartons for the Controllers were specific to the item.
+They were printed in Red & Black with the standard patterned graphic display of solid colours and stripes and they were the same size as the cartons for the Cars.
+The initial E1-Controller cartons featured the standard graphic display in the centre section and the end flaps were printed alternately Red and Black with the lettering ‘CONTROLLER’ together with the Wrenn name and address in the contrasting colour.
+See the upper pair of photos below.